wzab/Z-turn-examples/README.md

 # Z-turn-examples
 The repository with my simple Z-turn examples, to be used as templates for more serious projects.

+Please note, that the Buildroot configuration in my designs sets the root password to "test".
+Setting the password is necessary to allow SSH login to the Z-Turn board.
+Of course you can easily modify that (either to set a better password or to delete the password at all).

 # Test configuration